Intro to Skiing in Poland

 These days, Bialka unfolds southwards from the main hub of the resort by the base of the Bania Hotel.
 It links with the smaller ski area of Kaniowka – a connection since 2018.
 Regular patrons had waited years for the addition of a small chairlift to connect the two.
 That’s not for the extra kilometre count, but rather to ease pressure on the entry chairlifts and ticket offices.

-(We’ve not been back in 2018/19 but hopefully the new link has had the desired effect.
-You shouldn’t be queuing too long before you get a ride.)
+(We’ve not been back in 2019/20 but hopefully the new link has had the desired effect.
+Just be sure to enter at the southern station in Kanionowka if things are really busy)

 Hotels near Bialka Tatrzanska – Kotelnica ski resort